DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 the item that corresponds to index number 0.

 For example, if we were to count the number of fingers we have on our right hand, chances are that you would have counted from 1 to 5.
-However,Dynamo would count this list from 0 to 4.
+However, Dynamo would count this list from 0 to 4.
+While this may seem a little stranger to programming beginners, the zero-based index is standard practice in most computation systems.

 ![items](images/6-1/items.png)